Series

 What Is Dyscalculia?
 Dyslexia's Cousin in Math

-Does your child struggle to tell time, count change, or hold numbers in mind, yet seems bright?
+Does your child struggle to tell time or count change, yet seems bright?
 Dyscalculia is a profile where number sense works differently.
-The signs, its link to dyslexia, and calm first steps at home.
+Signs and first steps.

 2. 02